The Disc-structure space: Localisations of mapping spaces between operads

 \section{Localisations of mapping spaces between operads}

 This section serves to prove general results on mapping spaces between (truncated) operads and their localisations at collections of primes.
-In particular, given $\infty$-operads $\cO$ and $\cP$, we rely on work of G\"oppl \cite{Goppl} to study the effect on homotopy groups of a map
+In particular, given $\infty$-operads $\cO$ and $\cP$, we rely on work of Göppl--Weiss \cite{Goppl} to study the effect on homotopy groups of a map

 from the rationalisation of the mapping space between $\cO$ and $\cP$ to the mapping space between the respective rationalisations.
 In \cref{sec:nontrivial}, we use these results to prove Theorems~\ref{bigthm:nontrivial} and \ref{bigcor:top-vs-auted}.